 This course is designed to give students a foundation in the writing process.
 At the college level, this process includes prewriting, research, note taking, drafting, revising, editing, and proofreading.
-For the research papers, this will include considerable time on revision.
+Therefore, incremental assignments are required before submitting final essays.
+Students will receive feedback on these initial assignments and are expected to make revisions based on the feedback provided.
 Revision is not merely looking for spelling and grammar errors; it is a process by which students adhere to feedback provided and examine their main ideas, evidence, and analysis.
 This may require students to add, delete, change and/or reorganize their writing.
 It requires critical thinking skills, time, and effort.
 This practice must take place in order for students to develop as writers, to become proficient at the college level, and ultimately to pass this course.